arcosuc3m/grppi/docs/README.md

 # GrPPI: Generic Reusable Parallel Patterns Interface

-GrPPI is a C++14 library that tries to offer a simplified interface for common parallel patterns with different implementation back-ends.
+GrPPI is a C++14 library that aims to offer a simplified interface for common parallel patterns with different implementation back-ends.

 Currently, the following back ends are supported: